micziz/pyBlocks/readme.md

 ## Installation

-Buildng Blocks is pretty minimal.
+pyBlocks is pretty minimal.
 It requires no external libraries.

 To install it, first follow the instructions for installing python [here](https://www.python.org/downloads/).
 You also need to install git [here](https://git-scm.com)